Lombiq/Orchard-Vue.js/Readme.md

 [Orchard Core](http://orchardproject.net/) module that contains [Vue.js](https://vuejs.org/) and commonly used Vue.js components to be used in other Vue.js apps as dependencies.
 Provides extensibility to create Vue.js component templates as Orchard Core shapes making them able to override in themes or modules.

+We at [Lombiq](https://lombiq.com/) also used this module for the following projects:

+- The multi-tenant church community management system [Kast](https://www.kast.io/) ([see case study](https://lombiq.com/blog/helping-kast-build-a-multi-tenant-platform-on-orchard-core)).
+- The new [Lombiq website](https://lombiq.com/) when migrating it from Orchard 1 to Orchard Core ([see case study](https://lombiq.com/blog/how-we-renewed-and-migrated-lombiq-com-from-orchard-1-to-orchard-core)).

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

 ## Prerequisites